Shiby-Mathew/Regex-Tutorial/Develop/Regex-Tutorial.md

 ### Bracket Expressions

 A bracket expression is anything inside a set of sqaure brackets([]), represents a range of characters that we want to match.
 From the example, [a-z0-9_.-] the string that contains any combination of lowercase letters starting from 'a' to 'z', numbers from 0 to 9, an underscore or hyphen or a period.
-This pattern doesnot require to meet all of them, it can meet any of them in any order.
+This pattern doesnot require to meet all of them, it can meet any of them and in any order.

 ### Character Classes